heheleo/algo25/content/Unit 3/Algorithm design/Implementations/Graph-related algorithms/Shortest path/Dijkstra's algorithm.md

 - ==edge weights must be nonnegative==
 	- [[Bellman-Ford algorithm]] should be used if negative weights are present, provided there are no [[Negative weight cycle|negative weight cycles]].
 ## Abstract
 Keep a list of all unvisited nodes and the distances from each node to the initial node.
 Repeatedly visit an unvisited node  with the shortest distance to the source node.
-If traversing through the unvisited node results in an existing node being closer to the source node, update the distance.
+Then it repeatedly attempts the process of ==**expansion**==.
+The algorithm checks if using the current node as an intermediary (pit stop), will result in a quicker path to it's neighbors.
+If it does result in a faster path, set distance to the neighbor node as the new shorter distance.

+##### Expansion
+For source node $O$, current node $U$, and neighbor node $V$.
+If  $O\to U\to V$ faster than $O\to V$:
+	set value of $O\to V$ to be the distance of $O\to U\to V$

 ## Performance
 - Time complexity: $O(|E|\log|V|)$
 ## Visualisation